 Although the Islamic Society of Miwaukee is expecting the celebration to be on October 4, in order to have a unified international celebration, they will defer to the decision of the Hajj (Pilgrimage) authorities and celebrate the holiday on the same day as those on Hajj celebrate the holiday, which will likely be October 4, but can be October 5.

 One final item: the holiday of Eid ul-Adha falls on the tenth day of the new month.
 The first day of the month (when the crescent is expected to be sighted) is September 25.
-Therefore, Muslims will know the exact day of this holiday a little more than a week before it is to be celebrated.
+Therefore, by September 26, Muslims will know the exact day of Eid ul-Adha, giving them a little more than a week to prepare for the celebration.